Chennai-born engineering grad shares the #1 secret to landing a job working at Tesla

 Landing the dream job at Tesla

-That tension melted away when Tesla called a month later.
-The job offer felt like the moment everything had been building toward.
+That tension melted away when Tesla called a month later with good news.

 She let herself breathe, called her parents, and finally felt like she could take a break.